ashton314/emacs-bedrock/README.md

 ## Changelog

+ - 1.3.1

+   Fix consult-history binding in Eshell to not override `isearch-backwards`. (#13)

  - 1.3.0

    Change magit keybinding to standard `C-x g`; drop non-standard ones.
 (Thanks Vincent Conus!)

    Don't set `C-s` to `consult-line` in `extras/base.el`; instead, use the recommended keybindings from the Consult manual.
-(Thanks Enzo Do rosario, Niluge kiwi, and Preston Hunt for discussion!)
+(Thanks Enzo Do rosario, Thomas Riccardi, and Preston Hunt for discussion!)

    Add sample Denote config.